gramadaioan98/testare/README.md

     // We use the information sent with Ajax
     $materialsB = $_POST['materials'];

-    //We create an array of taxonomies
+    // We create an array of taxonomies
     $taxQuerry = array();
     $taxQuerry[] = array('relation' => 'AND');

-    //We check if there are taxonomies and add them to $taxQuerry if($materialsB){
+    // We check if there are taxonomies and add them to $taxQuerry if($materialsB){
       $taxQuerry[] = array(
         'taxonomy'        => 'material',